MoonlightCapital/MoonlightBot-docs/versions-of-the-bot/premium.md

 #### Can I gift MoonlightBot Premium to another server?

 Yes, we now support this and you can get up to two gift subs at once for half the price of the tier each.
 For example, you can get the Advanced tier subscription for yourself plus a gift for $15.
 You can then use the gift on yourself or give it to someone else if you wish.
+This perk applies to the Advanced and Super tiers only.

 ## Disclaimer